iwantm/expressjs-planner/README.md

 # Planner

 Small planner project build using the MERN stack.
-Will be an evolving project over the next little while.
+Starting this as a way to get some expeerience with Express, React and Mongo.

 To install dependencies: